HenrikDK/InternalRazorPagesUi/README.md

 # InternalRazorPagesUi
-.Net Razor Pages is extremly efficient for building internal web applications that don't require heavy use of javascript for highlevels of interactivity.
+.Net Razor Pages is extremely efficient for building internal web applications that don't require heavy use of javascript for high levels of interactivity.

 These applications can typically rely on simple serverside rendering to get results out quickly while remaining open for extension by adding custom javascript and publicly available components as the application matures.